slimslenderslacks/registry/docs/guides/contributing/releasing.md

 - Docker images will be available at:
   - `ghcr.io/modelcontextprotocol/registry:latest` - Latest stable release
-  - `ghcr.io/modelcontextprotocol/registry:vX.Y.Z` - Specific release version
+  - `ghcr.io/modelcontextprotocol/registry:X.Y.Z` - Specific release version (note: no 'v' prefix)
 - Binaries can be downloaded from the GitHub release page

 **Note:** Releases do not automatically deploy to production.
 To deploy a release to production:

-1. Update `mcp-registry:imageTag` in `deploy/Pulumi.gcpProd.yaml` to the desired version (e.g., `v1.2.3`)
+1. Update `mcp-registry:imageTag` in `deploy/Pulumi.gcpProd.yaml` to the desired version (e.g., `1.2.3` - note: no 'v' prefix)
 2. Commit and push the change to the `main` branch
 3. The [deploy-production.yml](../../../.github/workflows/deploy-production.yml) workflow will automatically trigger and deploy the specified version